IssaAlBawwab/gcp-ecommerce-end-to-end/README.md

 * **Looker Studio (example):** For creating analytical dashboards.

 ## Running the Applications
+* Note: "producer-fast" is only for quickly producing all the data at once, <br>in a real environment the data will be produced around the rate of "producer"

-You can use the `Makefile` to simplify common tasks:
+<br><br>You can use the `Makefile` to simplify common tasks:

 * `make download-data`: Download and extract the initial e-commerce events data (if needed for local testing).
 * `make build-producer`: Build the Docker image for the producer.